Used furniture must pass safety tests regarding flammability

 This guidance is for England, Scotland and Wales

-Used upholstered furniture is subject to stringent safety standards.
-Regulations cover the flammability of upholstered furniture (including beds, sofa beds, cots, cushions and mattresses).
+Upholstered furniture is subject to stringent safety standards.
+The Furniture and Furnishings (Fire) (Safety) Regulations 1988* cover the flammability of upholstered furniture (which includes beds, sofa beds, cushions and mattresses).
+Both new and used furniture has to comply.

 In general, the safety provisions require that upholstery must pass the cigarette test, fillings must be fire retardant and the covers must pass the match test.
 Upholstered furniture and mattresses that meet the requirements of the Regulations must carry permanent labels (with a few exceptions).